 Because of the patient’s smaller stomach size, the individual should have several smaller meals throughout the day.
 Your daily intake should be about 60-70 grams of protein (protein shakes, egg whites, pureed meat/fish) and approximately 64 ounces (about 8 glasses) of clear liquids (as defined in stage one) not counting the fluid in the pureed foods.

-Caffeinated and carbonated beverages should be not be consumed.
-Refined sugars and simple carbohydrates (including sugar alcohol) should be avoided as well.
+Caffeinated and carbonated beverages should not be consumed.
+Refined sugars and simple carbohydrates should be avoided as well.

-Below is a list of the pureed protein sources that are typically allowed by the patient’s dietitian or surgeon:
+Below is a list of the pureed protein sources that are typically allowed by your dietitian or surgeon:

 - Protein shakes